ENOT: Expectile Regularization for Fast and Accurate Training of Neural Optimal Transport

-It is called \textit{cycle-consistency} regularization.
-Method \texttt{[W2]} \cite{korotin2019wasserstein} uses this choice and substitutes it from the dual loss (\ref{eq:dual_loss}) to avoid solving max-min problem. \end{description} However, those approaches either impose unrealistic constraints on parametric family of potentials (e.g ICNNs) or assume that underlying cost is Euclidean.
-Another approach mitigates all those constraints by introducing regularization term named \textit{Monge gap} (\cite{uscidda2023monge}) and learns optimal $T$ map from Monge formulation directly, without any dependence on conjugate potentials.
-More explicitly, by finding reference measure $\muv$ with Support($\alphav$) $\subset$ Support($\muv$), the following regularizer is introduced which quantifies deviation of $T$ from being optimal transport map:
+Another method considers the solution to the optimal map in \eqref{eq:monge} from a different perspective by introducing a regularization term named Monge Gap (\cite{uscidda2023monge}) and learns optimal $T$ map from Monge formulation directly without any dependence on conjugate potentials.
+More explicitly, by finding the reference measure $\muv$ with Support($\alphav$) $\subset$ Support($\muv$), the following regularizer quantifies deviation of $T$ from being optimal transport map:

 with $\text{KP}^{\varepsilon}$ being entropy-regularized Kantorovich problem (\ref{KP}).
-However, despite its elegance, we still need some method to compute $\text{KP}^{\varepsilon}$ and underlying measure $\muv$ should be chosen carefully as it's choice will affect recovered optimal map $\hat{T}$ and the case when $\muv = \alphav$ does not always provide desired results.
+However, despite its elegance, we still need some method to compute $\text{KP}^{\varepsilon}$, and the underlying measure $\muv$ should be chosen thoughtfully, considering that its choice impacts the resulting optimal transport map and the case when $\muv = \alphav$ does not always provide expected outcomes.